PdxCodeGuild/IntroToProgramming/labs/lab07-password_generator.md

 # Lab 7: Password Generator

-Let's generate a password of length `n` using a `while` loop and `random.choice`, this will be a string of random characters.
+Let's generate a password ten characters long using a loop (`while` loop or `for` loop) and `random.choice`, this will be a string of random characters.

 ## Advanced Version 1